Pruned inside-out polytopes, combinatorial reciprocity theorems and generalized permutahedra: Applications

 \subsection{Hypergraphs and their polytopes}

-Aval, Karaboghossian, and Tanasa use a Hopf-theoretic ansatz similar to that of Ardila and Aguiar to derive a reciprocity theorem for hypergraph colorings \cite{Aval2020}.
+Generalized permutahedra are an especially interesting class of polytopes, due to their many interesting combinatorial subclasses such as graphical zonotopes, matroid polytopes, hypergraphic polytopes, and many more.
+In this section we illustrate this fruitful connection between combinatorics and geometry proving a combinatorial reciprocity result for hypergraphs, which generalizes Stanley's famous theorem about the chromatic polynomial for graphs.
+Aval, Karaboghossian, and Tanasa use a Hopf-theoretic ansatz similar to that of Ardila and Aguiar to derive the reciprocity theorem for hypergraph colorings \cite{Aval2020}.
 They define a basic polynomial invariant on hypergraphs and give combinatorial interpretations.
-However, they do not use the antipode to get reciprocity, but rather technical computations involving Bernoulli numbers. \footnote{There seems to be a polytopal approach by Alexander Postnikov, mentioned in \cite[Acknowledgments]{Aval2020} and on \url{http://math.mit.edu/~apost/courses/18.218_2016/} (Lecture 19.
-W 03/16/2016), but to the best of our knowledge no reference is available.}
+A general version of this can be found in \cite{karaboghossian_combinatorial_2022}.
+For convenience we demonstrate the technique for a special case of orientation, that we call heading.
 We give another perspective and proof by applying \cref{cor:genP} (reciprocity for generalized permutahedra) and exploiting geometric and combinatorial properties of the hypergraph and its associated polytope.
+This approach is also described as alternative proof for the general case in \cite{karaboghossian_combinatorial_2022} \footnote{There also seems to be a polytopal approach by Alexander Postnikov, mentioned in \cite[Acknowledgments]{Aval2020} and on \url{http://math.mit.edu/~apost/courses/18.218_2016/} (Lecture 19.
+W 03/16/2016), but to the best of our knowledge no reference is available.}.
 A \demph{hypergraph} $h=(I,E)$ is a pair of a finite set $I$ of \demph{nodes} \footnote{We decided to use the less common term \emph{nodes} for hypergraphs to distinguish them from the \emph{vertices} of a polytope.} and a finite multiset $E$ of non-empty subsets $e\subseteq I$ called \demph{hyperedges}.
 Note that we allow multiple edges and edges consisting of only one node.
 For simplicity we will often assume without loss of generality that the node set $I$ equals $\{1,\dots,d\}=[d]$ for $d=\lvert I\rvert$, since all the claims in this section are invariant under relabeling the set $I$.
-In a similar fashion we might switch back and forth between the two vector space notations $\R I\simeq \R^d$ and $\R^I\simeq(\R^d)^*$.
+In a similar fashion we might switch back and forth between the two vector space notations $\R I\simeq \R^d$ and $\R^I\simeq\big(\R^d\big)^*$ (see \cref{ssec:notation}).

 For every hypergraph $h$ we define the corresponding \demph{hypergraphic polytope} $\Pol(h)\subset \R I$ as the following Minkowski sum of simplices:

 where